lammps/lammps/doc/rst/Howto_chunk.rst

    compute size all property/chunk cc1 count
    fix 1 all ave/histo 100 1 100 0 20 20 c_size mode vector ave running beyond ignore file tmp.histo

-(6) An example of using a per-chunk value to apply per-atom forces to compress individual polymer chains (molecules) in a mixture, is explained on the :doc:`compute chunk/spread/atom <compute_chunk_spread_atom>` command doc page.
+(6) An example for using a per-chunk value to apply per-atom forces to compress individual polymer chains (molecules) in a mixture, is explained on the :doc:`compute chunk/spread/atom <compute_chunk_spread_atom>` command doc page.

-(7) An example of using one set of per-chunk values for molecule chunks, to create a 2nd set of micelle-scale chunks (clustered molecules, due to hydrophobicity), is explained on the :doc:`compute chunk/reduce <compute_reduce_chunk>` command doc page.
+(7) An example for using one set of per-chunk values for molecule chunks, to create a 2nd set of micelle-scale chunks (clustered molecules, due to hydrophobicity), is explained on the :doc:`compute chunk/reduce <compute_reduce_chunk>` command doc page.

+(8) An example for using one set of per-chunk values (dipole moment vectors) for molecule chunks, spreading the values to each atom in each chunk, then defining a second set of chunks as spatial bins, and using the :doc:`fix ave/chunk <fix_ave_chunk>` command to calculate an average dipole moment vector for each bin.
+This example is explained on the :doc:`compute chunk/spread/atom <compute_chunk_spread_atom>` command doc page.

 .. _lws: http://lammps.sandia.gov